SwxTemp/Create-Robot-Navigation/readme.md

-# Navigation Stack for Create Robot and Rplidar
+# Navigation Stack for iRobot Create 2 with Rplidar a1

 ## Usage Instructions